 Impressions – the total number of times your ad has been viewed.

 Landing Page (LP) – a dedicated page on your website where people who click on your ads are sent to.
+They are usually built using specialized builder software.

 Landing Page Views (LPV) – the number of times your landing page was viewed by someone who clicked on your ad.